-Tobacco use continues to be the leading preventable cause of death in the United States and worldwide, and is the only legal substance that, when used as intended, kills people, causing 6.3 million deaths a year.2 Cigarette smoking is responsible for about one in five deaths annually3 and a major contributor to the global pandemic of tobacco-related non-communicable diseases.
+2 Centers for Disease Control and Prevention.
+Smoking-Attributable Mortality, Years of Potential Life Lost, and Productivity Losses-United States, 2000-2004.
+Morbidity and Mortality Weekly intended, kills people, causing 6.3 million deaths a year.
+In addition, cigarette smoking is responsible for about one in five deaths annually3 and a major contributor to the global pandemic of tobaccorelated non-communicable diseases.